mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

     Note: Make sure to keep these files safe and never share them publicly.

-## Configuration

-1. Open the main.tf file in your preferred text editor.
+3. Open the main.tf file in your preferred text editor.

-2. Locate the terraform block that looks like this:
+3. Locate the terraform block that looks like this:

    ```t
       terraform {